gtri/upstage/docs/source/user_guide/how_tos/geography.rst

         straight_line = loc1.straight_line_distance(loc2)
         >>> 1049.3621152419862

-Location instances *must* be created within an :py:class:`~upstage.base.EnvironmentContext` context, otherwise they won't have access to the geographic model at runtime.
+Location instances *must* be created within an :py:class:`~upstage_des.base.EnvironmentContext` context, otherwise they won't have access to the geographic model at runtime.
 Additionally, these stage variables must be set:

 * ``stage_model`` must be set to be either ``Spherical`` or ``WGS84``, or whatever class performs ``.distance`` on lat/lon/altitude pairs.
 * ``distance_units``: One of: "m", "km", "mi", "nmi", or "ft"